FrustratedGameDev/Papers/dimensionsExplained.md

 * combine work ownership and job stability?
 No
 * work ownership and dev motivation are both like 'quality of work'
-   * Combine
+   * Combine - leave as developer motivation
-* make 'Quality of developer life' dimension?
+* make 'Quality of life' dimension?
     - job stability
     - job turnover
-    - work ownership
     - crunch
+    - Agree, will combine into 'Quality of life'
 * is size useful?
    - No, we agree it is not.
 * Requirements Engineering and Japapese papers rate exactly the same